bleutzinn/gitsync-testing/pages/02.demo-md-1/default.md

 ## Demo MD-1 !!!

 This is a demo of the "<i>editable_self</i>" mode.
 Hahaah OMG this got synced in the background?
 Uh, no :( Now?
 And....?
 Ay, yes.
-Immediate.
-BRRRRR
+Immediate. no

 ***Color Picker*:**
 ![colorpicker](http://www.w3schools.com/images/colorpicker.gif)